kanboard/documentation/content/en/v1/admin/ldap.md

 define('LDAP_GROUP_MANAGER_DN', 'CN=Kanboard Managers,CN=Users,DC=kanboard,DC=local');
 ```

-- People member of "Kanboard Admins" will have the role "Administrator"
+- Members of "Kanboard Admins" will have the role "Administrator"
-- People member of "Kanboard Managers" will have the role "Managers"
+- Members of "Kanboard Managers" will have the role "Manager"
 - Everybody else will have the role "User"

 #### Example for OpenLDAP with Posix Groups: